Position Title: Senior Philanthropy and Major Gifts Officer

 - Drives Landesa’s individual fundraising communications strategies in collaboration with the Communications Team, including crafting written and visual materials, such as appeals, newsletters, digital media content, major donor correspondence, proposals, and reports.

-- Supervises the Philanthropy Coordinator in the creation and execution of annual fund plans and annual event strategies.
+- Supervises the Development Assistant in the creation and execution of annual fund plans and annual event strategies.

 - Develops an in-depth knowledge of Landesa’s various projects and initiatives.